grosser/parallel/README.markdown

 Run any kind of code in parallel Processes or Threads, to speedup computation by factor #{your_cpus} X.

- - child processes are killed when your main process is killed through Ctrl+c or kill -2
+ - Child processes are killed when your main process is killed through Ctrl+c or kill -2

 Install
 =======